 Objectives of talent management are multifold.
 That's the reason why talent management has gained a great amount of importance with the growing millennial workforce in organisations.
 Company culture also plays an important role in helping attract and retain top tier talent.
 We have discussed talent management in our previous blogs.
 However, in this blog, we will look at some of the best practices of talent management in organization.

 Objectives of Talent Management

 Just to give you a quick recap, talent management refers to the anticipation of required human capital for an organisation and meeting those needs by advance planning.
 But, this is only a definition of the concept.
-The actual process of talent management is quite painstaking and requires a lot of critical thinking on the organisation’s part.
+The actual process of talent management in organization is quite painstaking and requires a lot of critical thinking on the organisation’s part.

 There are various parameters to consider while putting together a talent management strategy.
 Nothing less than the brand image is at stake if these strategies do not work in your organisation’s favour.

 How does it help organisations?

 Many great companies cultures have evolved by efficient implementation of talent management strategies.
 They focus on the objectives of talent management.
 It starts with how you hire, who you hire and follows through to how you nurture and retain the employees you have hired.
 Attracting the top talent to your organisation is often dependent on how you treat your employees.
 89% of employees say they are likely to endorse the company as a good place to work when they support employee well-being initiatives.

 Take Google, for example, they can be credited with the reinventing of ‘recruiting culture’.
 We say reinventing because, Cisco, in the late 90s arguably had the world’s first recruiting culture.
 Google has transformed into the world’s first corporate ‘recruiting machine’.
 How exactly did we reach this conclusion?